Eternatus01/TogetherTalk/README.md

 ----------------------------------------------------------------------------------

-This is a small application in which users can communicate between each other.
+This is a small application in which users can communicate with each other.
 Stack:
 vue, js, supabase, etc.